Dashlane Password Manager Review 2023

 How much does Dashlane cost?

-Dashlane offers both free and premium/paid versions.
-Users of the free version are limited to 50 passwords, a single device, and unable to sync their desktops with the mobile application.
-An Essentials subscription, which removes these restrictions, costs $2.49 per month.
-Dashlane Premium will run you $3.99 a month and includes advanced security tools.
-Family and Business rates are also available.
+Dashlane offers both free and premium versions.
+Users of the free version are limited to 50 passwords and a single device, and cannot sync their desktops with the mobile app.
+Dashlane Premium costs $4.99 a month and includes advanced security tools.
+Friends & Family and professional rates are also available.

-Dashlane is highly secure, protecting login data with AES 256, the highest encryption standard available as of the time of writing.
-You can also make use of two-factor authentication to further minimize security risks.
+Dashlane is highly secure since it protects data with AES 256, the highest encryption standard available as of the time of writing.
+You can also use two-factor authentication to further reduce security risks.
 However, it's important to create a secure master password that isn't easy for others to guess.

 How good is Dashlane?

 Dashlane is one of the best password managers we've reviewed.
 The company probably offers the strongest package on the market, wrapped in an intuitive user interface and bursting with useful features.
 The best part?
-You can access it for a reasonable price.
+It's available for a very reasonable price.

 Martin Gschwentner majored in American Studies and Media Studies in Germany, the USA and France and works as a freelance editor in Paris.
 He is a doctoral student at the Institute for English and American Studies at the University of Paris Diderot, where he is researching the influence of money on US politics.
 On EXPERTE.com he writes about IT security, data protection and software for the self-employed and small businesses.